FabiusC/FabiusC/README.md

 <img height="200" width="250" align="right" src="https://cdn.pixabay.com/animation/2024/05/16/21/45/21-45-34-3_512.gif" alt="About Me Image">

-- 📖 Studying at Distrital University Francisco Jose de Caldas in Bogota, Colombia 💛💙❤️.
+- 📖 Studying at Distrital University in Bogota, Colombia 💛💙❤️
-- 🌱 Learning about AI, advanced algorithms, and improving my skills in modern web frameworks.
+- 🌱 Learning about AI, advanced algorithms, and improving my skills in modern web frameworks
-- 🤝 Looking to collaborate on innovative software projects, especially in AI and game development.
+- 🤝 Looking to collaborate on innovative software projects, especially in web and games development
+- 🐧 I'd like to work in software development with a company where I can learn
+- 🤩 I feel motivated working on projects that could improve my personal and professional skills
 </br>
 </br>